DidntPot/Vasar/README.md

 # Vasar
 **The official core system for Vasar/Colossus.**

 I (Warro/Ghezin) developed this core for the intention of private use, so everything is hard coded.
-I suggest understanding [PHP](https://www.php.net/) and [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) before attempting to make changes.

 Enjoy. ❤️️